mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches-v1.md

 aspects of his rank.
 The baron–admiral would have no right to give orders to an Imperial Army colonel operating in the same theatre

-(^28) TTTHHEHEE T TTHHIRDHIIRRDD I IIMMPERIUMMPPEERRIIUUMM unless he had been given or assumed control of a situation as the senior Imperial representative present.
+unless he had been given or assumed control of a situation as the senior Imperial representative present.
 The second is where the noble has been issued with an Imperial (or Archducal) Warrant.
 These documents grant specific powers to a named individual (who is usually but not always a noble) for the duration of a given task.
 Technically any job a noble is given, such as overseeing the interstellar trade in a region, comes with a warrant